 The gift of a two-century-old manuscript is cause for celebration.

-The Dean and Faculty of the Tulane Law School will celebrate the donation of the 200-year-old de la Vergne volume, an original work on the Civil Law of Louisiana by Louis Moreau Lislet, on Nov.
+Tulane Law faculty honored the gift of the 200-year-old de la Vergne volume, an original work on the Civil Law of Louisiana by Louis Moreau Lislet, on Nov.
 6 with a program and reception that brought remaining de la Vergne family and friends, civil law scholars and pundits to get a glimpse of the document and explore its impact on the state's unique laws.

 Lislet, the principal codifier of the 1808 Digest of Orleans, wrote hand-written notes in the margins of the volume, which remains the most fabled book in Louisiana legal history.
 It is believed to be an original founding document that details the laws of the 1808 Louisiana territory and the thinking -- and origins -- behind of some of the territories' legal foundations.